negswell/negswell/README.md

 - ⚡ Fun fact: ...
 -->

-- 🔭 I’m currently working as a frontend engineer.
+- 🔭 I’m currently working as a full stack engineer.
 - 👯 I’m looking to collaborate on data scrapers/parsers,libraries that make life easy for devs.
 - 💬 Tell me about a tech/library that blew your mind.
 - 📫 How to reach me: Discord @negswell